celo-org/docs/docs/cel2/l2-operator-guide.md

 echo openssl rand -hex 32 > ${OP_NODE_DIR}/jwt.txt
 ```

-3. Run the container (or the binary if prefered).
+3. Run the container (or the binary if preferred).
 You can use the following example as a reference.
 If you're using snap sync mode, you need to add the flag `--syncmode=consensus-layer`.

 ```bash
 OP_NODE_IMAGE=us-west1-docker.pkg.dev/devopsre/celo-blockchain-public/op-node:celo8